-Open Utility has been awarded £412,500 by the Department for Business, Energy and Industrial Strategy (BEIS) to develop a new online trading platform for local flexibility.
+Open Utility has been awarded £412,500 by the Department for Business, Energy and Industrial Strategy (BEIS) to develop a new online marketplace for local flexibility.

-The marketplace will facilitate the active management of local grids by distribution network operators (DNOs) – a key element in their transformation into distribution system operators (DSOs).
+The service will facilitate the active management of local grids by distribution network operators (DNOs) – a key element in their transformation into distribution system operators (DSOs).

 “As the energy system evolves into one that is decentralised and decarbonised the role of the local distribution companies will change fundamentally,” said former SSE chief executive and Open Utility investor, Ian Marchant.

-“Local and peer-to-peer energy and flexibility markets with play a leading role in this change and I am delighted the BEIS are sponsoring this key piece of preparatory work with Open Utility.”
+“Local and peer-to-peer energy and flexibility markets will play a leading role in this change and I am delighted the BEIS are sponsoring this key piece of preparatory work with Open Utility.”

-The company says the platform will help DNOs to engage with customers and maximise participation in flexibility tenders – ensuring that they provide benefits over traditional grid reinforcement.
+The company says the service will help DNOs to engage with customers and maximise participation in flexibility tenders – ensuring that they provide benefits over traditional grid reinforcement.

 Open Utility will be running a consultation to ensure that the service suits the needs of a wide range of stakeholders, including demand-response aggregators, battery manufacturers, energy suppliers, distributed generators, project developers, electric vehicle manufacturers and technology suppliers.
 The company is currently in talks with a number of DNOs about joining a trial later this year.

 The development grant from BEIS was awarded through the department’s Energy Entrepreneurs Fund (EEF).
-Open Utility has previously been awarded EEF funding for its peer-to-peer energy trading platform, Piclo, which it launched in partnership with Good Energy in 2016.
+Open Utility was previously granted EEF funding to trial a peer-to-peer energy trading service in 2014.

 The service was launched in partnership Good Energy in 2015 and was the first to be offered through Open Utility’s online trading, Piclo, which will also host the new flexibility marketplace.